 You might think they’re true or funny.
 Your friends might think they’re true or funny.
 Your customers will not think they’re true or funny.
 Stay away from the “Blond Jokes” or similar off-handed comments because they can and will offend someone.

 We’ve heard a lot in the last few months about disgruntled service staff and even food trucks heading to social media to bash critics and poor customers.
 Who can forget the food truck employee that criticized a corporate customer who didn’t leave a tip on a large purchase?

 Did you wake up on the wrong side of the bed?
 Family, suppliers or staff members upset you?
 Well that’s not your customer’s problem.
 Post it on your personal social media accounts or better yet, keep it offline.
 Please don’t tell the world about your personal issues; good or bad.
 No one wants to hear it.

 The Bottom Line

-The best way to prevent these social media marketing mistakes is to make sure at least two people read any message before it gets posted live and wait at least 30 minutes between writing and posting.
+Prevent yourself from making these social media marketing mistakes by making sure at least two people read any message before it gets posted live and wait at least 30 minutes between writing and posting.
 That should help filter anything a single, upset person may be tempted to post in a fit of anger.